isomerpages/mlaw-rom/index.md

 layout: homepage
 title: Ministry of Law - Registry of Moneylenders
 permalink: /
-notification: There have been increasing reports of scammers and unlicensed moneylenders masquerading as licensed moneylenders. <a href="/information-for-borrowers/list-of-licensed-moneylenders-in-singapore/">Click here</a> for more info.
+notification: For Advisory on Scam Calls Impersonating as Officers from the MinLaw, CBS or MLCB, <a href="/information-for-borrowers/advisory-on-scam-calls-impersonating-as-officers-from-the-ministry-of-law-cbs-or-the-mlcb/">Click here</a> for more info.
 sections:
   - hero: